zju3dv/NeuralRecon-W/README.md

 ## Reproduce reconstruction results on Heritage-Recon

-### Data setup
+### Dataset setup

 Download the [Heritage-Recon](https://drive.google.com/drive/folders/1ch-RRnC2CrYSeKpbldSwZu5ifKQHS_CU?usp=sharing) dataset and put it under `data`.
-You can also use gdown to download it in command line:
+You can also use [gdown](https://github.com/wkentaro/gdown) to download it in command line:

 ```bash
 mkdir data && cd data
 gdown --id 1ch-RRnC2CrYSeKpbldSwZu5ifKQHS_CU
 ```

-Genrate cache for all scenes:
+Genrate ray cache for all four scenes:

 ```bash
 for SCENE_NAME in brandenburg_gate lincoln_memorial palacio_de_bellas_artes pantheon_exterior; do